Furkanzmc/QML-Coding-Guide/README.md

 To learn more about the real life implications of this read [this blog post](https://www.embeddeduse.com/2018/04/02/qml-engine-deletes-c-objects-still-in-use/).

-# Item 4: Memory Management
+# Memory Management

 Most applications are not likely to have memory limitations.
 But in case you are working on a memory limited hardware or you just really care about memory allocations, follow these steps to reduce your memory usage.

-## Reduce the Number of Implicit Types
+## PM-1: Reduce the Number of Implicit Types

 If a type defines custom properties, that type becomes an implicit type to the JS engine and additional type information has to be stored.